CommunityToolkit/Aspire/src/CommunityToolkit.Aspire.OllamaSharp/README.md

 # CommunityToolkit.Aspire.OllamaSharp library

-Registers `IOllamaClientApi` in the DI container to interact with the [Ollama](https://ollama.com) API.
+Registers `IOllamaClientApi` in the DI container to interact with the [Ollama](https://ollama.com) API and optionally supports registering an `IChatClient` or `IEmbeddingGenerator` from [Microsoft.Extensions.AI](https://devblogs.microsoft.com/dotnet/introducing-microsoft-extensions-ai-preview/).

 ## Getting Started